-The undergraduate scholarship includes:
+The undergraduate scholarship includes

 - A full-tuition fee waiver for the length of the course, up to a maximum of four years.

-The postgraduate scholarship includes:
+The postgraduate scholarship includes

-a full tuition-fee waiver for the length of the course, up to a maximum of 18 months
+- a full tuition-fee waiver for the length of the course, up to a maximum of 18 months

-- funding of £4,000 for living costs per year of the course, up to a maximum of 18 months
+- a full tuition-fee waiver for MA or LLM Applied Human Rights course, up to a maximum of 18 months

 If you study part time, the scholarship will be pro-rated, according to the intensity of the course, therefore the maximum durations stated above will be increased proportionately.

 Tel: 0114 225 4777

 To be eligible for the Sanctuary Scholarship you must be able to demonstrate your immigration status is connected to an asylum application that is ongoing or you have made in the past prior to making your Sanctuary Scholarship application.
 You must be residing in the UK.